cryptimeleon/cryptimeleon.github.io/docs/representations.md

 Now we want to show you how to take a class you have created, and implement serialization and deserialization for it.

-There are two options for converting your Java objects to and from their representation: via `ReprUtil` or manually.
+There are two options for converting your Java objects to and from their representation: via `ReprUtil` or manually without using `ReprUtil`.
-We recommend using `ReprUtil` whenever possible as it substantially reduces the work required.
+We recommend using `ReprUtil` whenever possible as it reduces the amount of code you have to write, especially for more complex use cases.

+Therefore, we will first explain the `ReprUtil` approach via a small toy example.
+If you want to learn more about the manual approach, consult the [manual tutorial](#manual-serialization-and-deserialization).
+We have written them to be self-contained, meaning

 ## Serialization And Deserialization Via ReprUtil